The (non-uniform) Hrushovski-Lang-Weil estimates: Local terms along a locally invariant subset

 \section{Local terms along a locally invariant subset}

-The goal of this section is to prove Theorem \ref{bound_local_term_invariant_subscheme_introduction}.~As mentioned in the introduction we prove a similar bound for the larger class of \textit{good} correspondences.~We begin by defining them.
+This section aims to prove Theorem \ref{bound_local_term_invariant_subscheme_introduction},~and along the way obtain a rationality statement.~As mentioned in the introduction we prove a similar bound for the larger class of \textit{essentially proper} correspondences.~We begin by defining them.

-Let $k$ be an algebraic closure of the finite field $\F_q$.~Through out this section we will be working over schemes of finite type over a field $k$.~Some of the results can be generalized in an obvious way to arbitrary algebraically closed fields.~But we do not need these generalisations for our purposes,~hence do not pursue them here.
+Let $k$ be an algebraic closure of the finite field $\F_q$.~Through this section we will be working over schemes of finite type over the field $k$.~Some of the results can be generalized in an obvious way to arbitrary algebraically closed fields.~But we do not need these generalisations for our purposes,~hence do not pursue them here.